 2. Yoga encourages more vital blood flow

 During yoga, circulation to the peripheral limbs of the hands and feet whilst inverted can improve general circulatory gains and hormone regulation.
 Your heart is not having to pump as hard as you are aiding venous flow.
-As you twist, the contraction, relaxation and compression and releases of the internal organs encourages oxygenated blood to flow.
+As you twist, the contraction, relaxation and compression and release of the internal organs encourages oxygenated blood to flow.

-The heart relaxes when the hips are higher than the heart - to get into these positions, try inverted poses such as, Headstands, Shoulder Stands, Bridges and Wheels.
+The heart relaxes when the hips are higher than the heart.
+To get into these positions, try inverted poses such as Headstands, Shoulder Stands, Bridges and Wheels.
 Swelling can be reduced from the lower limbs as blood pumps back with less restriction and effort towards the heart.